-Student(s) Name: I acknowledge that I and my student(s) are requirements.
-We will read the material and I will ex ling and understanding the contents of this handbook and for meeting its children.
-I understand that this handbook has a numb administration will notify all parents and students in prior years and may also be amended again at any time during the year.
-Th ible, of any changes to the handbook.
-I understand that the school schedule has cl hanged for the 2018 -2019 school year. of required attendance days.
-In Arizona, the that according to this law, as a parent/gual that according to Liberty Traditional policies hat is 18 days; rdian, I could face c es, my child can be r s "excessively absent" when they have been absent over 10% of the number riminal prosecution if my child has excessive absences; retained due to excessive absences; have no more than 9 tardies or early departures during the entire school year.
-I agree to participate in positive communicat enrolling in Family Link (to have an online enrolling in Class DOJO (if applicable); exchanging phone calls, emails, and/or otl attending parent/teacher conferences. view of student ass I acknowledge the school campus does not open until 7:30 a.m. and I will not drop my children off before that time. a waiting list to enroll.
-We commit to inform LTS at the earliest opportur Liberty Traditional is a school of choice and that students may be placed or nity possible if we change our mind concerning enrollment.
-We understand the first day of school, since other parents may be waiting for a space to the first day of the school year (unless we enroll after present on the first day of the school year, I know the er the first day of sc he registrar may with ance prevents my ch acknowledge the necessity of having my child(ren) physically attend class hool) in order to finalize their enrollment status.
-If my child(ren) is/are not ndraw my child(ren) and open a space for a student on the waiting list.
-I hild(ren) from attending on the first day of school, I will contact the school Signature of Parent or Guardian Date Signature of Student Date
+Student(s) Name:

+I acknowledge that my student(s) and I are' responsible for reading and understanding the contents of this handbook and for meeting its requirements.
+We will read the material and I will explain it to my child/children.

+I understand that this handbook has a number of changes from prior years and may be amended again at any time during the year.
+The administration will notify all parents and students in writing, where possible, of any changes to the handbook.

+I understand that the school schedule has changed for the 2020-2021 school year.

+I acknowledge:

+- That according to Arizona Revised Statute 15-803, a student is "excessively absent" when they have been absent over 10% of the number of required attendance days.
+In Arizona that is 18 days; - That according to this law, as a parent/guardian I could face criminal prosecution if my child has excessive absences; - That according to Liberty Traditional policies my child can be retained due to excessive absences; - That according to Liberty Traditional policies my child should have no more than (15) tardies or early departures during the entire school year.

+I agree to participate in positive communication with my child's teacher and school administration, including but not limited to:

+- enrolling in Family Link (to have an online view of student assignments and grades) - enrolling in Class DOJO (if applicable) - exchanging phone calls, emails, and/or other forms of electronic communication - Attending parent/teacher conferences.

+I acknowledge the school campus does not open until 7:00 am and I will not drop my children off before that time.

+Informed Commitment: My child(children) and I understand that Liberty Traditional is a school of choice and that students may be placed on a waiting list to enroll.
+We commit to inform LTS at the earliest opportunity possible if we change our mind concerning enrollment.
+We understand this commitment is especially important if we change our mind prior to the 1st day of school, since other parents may be waiting for a space to open so their students may enroll.

+Mandatory Attendance on the First Day: My child (children) and I acknowledge the necessity of having my child (children) physically attend class the first day of the school year (unless we enroll after the first day of school) in order to finalize their enrollment status.
+If my child (children) is/are not present on the first day of the school year, I know the registrar may withdraw my child (children) and open a space for a student on the waiting list.
+I further acknowledge that if an unforeseen circumstance prevents my child (children) from attending on the first day of school, I will contact the school immediately and will provide documentation of the reason.

+Signature of Parent or Guardian

+Date

+Signature of Student

+Date